cadrian/macchiato/README.md

 If ::= "if" Block ("else" (If | Block))?

 While ::= "while" Block ("else" Block)?

+For ::= "for" Identifier ("," Identifier)? "in" Expression Block

 Emit ::= "emit" (Expression ("at" Expression)?)? ";"